magnars/autolint/README.md

       }
     };

-The rules in autolint.js are project-wide, but yYou can still have file and function specific rules, like this:
+The rules in autolint.js are project-wide, but you can still have file and function specific rules, like this:

     /*jslint bitwise:true*/